w3c/cogai/Immersive-Web/Immersive-Presence.md

 ## Staged Transfer Learning

-Transfer learning is a technique that adapts a model trained for one task to a related task.
+Transfer learning is a technique that adapts a model trained for one task for use in a related task.
 This reduces the training effort compared with training a model for the second task from scratch.
 This approach essentially freezes the model parameters for lower layers whilst applying gradient descent to update the parameters for the other layers.

 **Stage 1**: Learn image processing basics, e.g. using a classification task that learns to distinguish objects from the background.